 Want to find the best Huawei phone?
-This guide will help you help choose the right one, explain what it can do, and get it at the right price.
-But first a bit of history…
+This guide will help you help choose the right one.
+But first, some history.

-In the meantime, however, Android without Google apps is a deal breaker for many people.
+In the meantime, Android without Google apps is a deal breaker for many.
 If that includes you, though, there is a silver lining.
 Because phones that were launched before the ban can still run Google Play Services, and even get access to updates.

 For this reason, we've divided our list into two.
 We'll begin with the best Huawei phones that can still run Google apps: while these are a little older, they're still very capable.